sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_8_version_tagging/embedding_8_version_tagging.md

 There are many 3rd party tools available to manage the Continuous Integration / Continuous Development (CI/CD) workflow.

-In this QuickStart, we will demonstration using Github for source control and GitLabs for CI/CD pipelines.
+In this QuickStart, we will demonstration using Postman to simulate a CI/CD workflow and make manual edits to our local Node.js environment to evaluate the results of our API calls.
+In this way, we can demonstrate how a customer application using source control and pipelines could be used to make the same workflow work without asking the QuickStart user to create an excess amount of setup to become familiar with the Tag workflow in Sigma.

 **Some steps may not be shown in detail as we assume you have taken these other two QuickStarts or are familiar with Sigma workflows.**